dokun1/kitura-safe-lab/DashboardSetUp.md

 }
 ```
+***Starscream is a WebSocket library for iOS and  macOS, we use it so that we can connect to the server from the clients***

 This stubs out what you need to set up a WebSocket client in your macOS app.
 This might look familiar when you start working with your iOS client, but you will notice a couple of key differences.